 You will be able to purchase light refreshments such as tea, coffee, soft drinks and sandwiches from the cafe bars.
 Additionally, there will be a celebratory reception where you will be given a free glass of sparkling wine, bucks fizz or orange juice.
 The celebratory reception will not open until the ceremony has finished.

 Gifts and mementoes

 A range of gifts and mementoes will be available to buy on the day.
 Unfortunately card payments will not be possible, so please bring cash if you wish to make a purchase.

 The ceremony is a wonderful celebration to be enjoyed by recipients and their guests.
 Aggressive or abusive behaviour is unacceptable and anyone behaving in this way will be asked to leave the ceremony.

-You can follow graduation across social media and take part by tagging your photographs with #brightonforever and @messaging us your best moments.
+You can follow graduation across social media and take part by tagging your photographs with #brightonforever and @uniofbrighton to share your best moments with us.

 We are offering single bedded self-catering accommodation at both our Varley Park and Phoenix Halls of Residence, on a minimum 2 night stay between 29 July to 5 August 2018.

 To book accommodation, please go to https://holiday.brighton.ac.uk and enter the promotional code quoted within your invitation email.